WheteThunger/MegaDrones/README.md

 - One mega drone per player
 - Configurable cooldowns based on permission

+## Known issues

+Since the March 2023 Rust update, drones now sway in the wind, but attached entities do not sway.
+This causes undesirable visuals to players observing a drone that is being controlled.
+There is no known fix at this time.

+Additionally, it's no longer feasible to stand on drones, which means you should not attempt to dismount a Mega Drone in the air.

 ### How it works

 - Spawning the drone will automatically cause the player to mount the attached computer station